 It's a challenging program for energetic puppies, but a dog that has failed the AKC test can retake it at a later date.
 Ideally, if your dog fails the test once, you should work on proofing the behaviors it struggled with.
 This means training the dog in a particular skill or behavior in a variety of scenarios.

-For instance, if your dog can handle "sit" when it's in your living room, but gets too distracted at the dog park to complete the behavior, work on this until it can sit whenever it hears the command (with or without a treat as a reward)
+For instance, if your dog can handle "sit" when it's in your living room, but gets too distracted at the dog park to complete the behavior, work on this in different environments.
+Practice outside, in the park, on walks, and at the vet's office, and offer treats when your dog sits on command.
+Continue to practice until your dog can sit whenever it hears the command (with or without a treat as a reward).

 Another training option is to take a class.
-There are a number of dog trainers who offer Canine Good Citizen classes which will prepare you and your dog for the test., even if your dog has failed the test in the past.
+Many dog trainers offer Canine Good Citizen classes that will prepare you and your dog for the test, even if your dog has failed the test in the past.
 One of the AKC Approved Evaluators may be able to recommend a trainer in your area.

 You can go to the AKC website to find a listing of evaluators in your area.
 Use this list to find an evaluator when your dog is ready to take (or retake) its test.